canalun/insertfmt/vscode_extension/README.md

 The extension uses insertfmt core library.
 Please read CONTRIBUTION.md in the root directory👶

-And if you want build and run the extension on local, please run `make gen-wasm-for-extension`, and then, open `vscode_extension/src/extension.ts` in vscode and start debugging as a vscode extension.
+And if you want build and run the extension on local, at the root directory, please run `make gen-wasm-for-extension` and run debugger in 'run extension' mode.